 Sure, everyone is on Facebook and GMail, but the real work gets done using tools like Tor, PGP, TrueCrypt, not to mention BitTorrent.
 They have their flaws, but they keep a good deal of your conversations and data out of the view of oppressors and provide a virtually unstoppable method for distributing your movements’ media.
 If you do not agree with the Google or Facebook stack, you can always run your own servers and use your own tools.
 Again, if you don’t want to do it yourself, I recommend getting a hacker to help you.

 The hacker ethic and the maker movement are about sharing tools and knowledge, full stop.
 If all you’re interested in is social change, you’ve joined the wrong movement.
 Making and hacking are about enabling and empowering people to do things.
+It’s about the “doing” not about the “things”.
 The hacker ethic focuses on computer hardware, software, and networks, while the maker movement focuses mostly on mechanical and electrical engineering, but both disciplines don’t really leave much room for philosophy, politics, religion, or economics.
 Political, social, or economic issues might motivate you to hack or to make things, and the things you hack or make might support or your social or political activism, but the disciplines themselves don’t really feature much philosophy.
 I know hackers who are randian objectivists, bay area campus liberals, man hating feminist lesbians, transgendered, Scientologists, Sikhs and Muslims.
-They are free to organize or evangelize any cause that they want.
+They are free to organize or evangelize any cause that they want, and when we get together the focus is on hacks, not rhetoric.
 That’s the great thing about being a hacker: none of your personal crap matters as long as you have something cool to share.